Giannis Antetokounmpo NBA Preview vs. the Pacers

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-With prop bets available for Antetokounmpo, let's examine some stats and trends to help you find good wagers.
+Let's break down Antetokounmpo's prop bets, and some stats and trends to help you make good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.